 "No," according to Dr Wedgeworth, who recommends going for the highest SPF possible.
 "We know that there may not be huge differences in protection between factor 30 and 50, but this is based on studies under laboratory conditions.
 Given that we know that most of us don't apply enough or reapply often enough, I think using the highest protection possible is important."

-New research found that chemicals in sunscreen can be absorbed into the blood stream.
+Research found that chemicals in sunscreen can be absorbed into the blood stream.
 Is this true?

 We've established that when it comes to chemicals (and according to the experts, everything is fundamentally a chemical, including water), it's the dose that makes the poison.
 Dr Wedgeworth agrees.
 "I think on balance, sunscreen is very positive and safe.
 It is unlikely that most of us use enough sunscreen for it to be absorbed into our blood stream."
 And the positives outweigh any potential negatives.
 "We know from a number of different studies that sunscreen usage reduces the risk of skin cancer," she explains.